DataBiosphere/toil/docs/running/cloud/amazon.rst

 using the AWS provisioner.

-By default, the ``toil launch-cluster`` command uses a Mesos cluster as the cluster scheduler.
-Toil can also create a kubernetes cluster to schedule Toil jobs.
-To set up a kubernetes cluster, simply set the ``--clusterType=kubernetes`` command line option to ``toil launch-cluster``.
+By default, the ``toil launch-cluster`` command uses a Mesos cluster as the jobs scheduler.
+Toil can also create a Kubernetes cluster to schedule Toil jobs.
+To set up a Kubernetes cluster, simply add the ``--clusterType=kubernetes`` command line option to ``toil launch-cluster``.

 For example, to launch a Toil cluster with a Kubernetes scheduler, run: ::